balena-io/balena-cli/doc/cli.markdown

 ## os configure &#60;image&#62;

-Configure a previously downloaded balenaOS image for a specific device type or balena application.
+Configure a previously downloaded balenaOS image for a specific device type or fleet.

 Configuration settings such as WiFi authentication will be taken from the following sources, in precedence order: